ayirtman/lynx_study_case/README.md

 # NYC Taxi Data Analysis

 ## Introduction
-Welcome to this comprehensive analysis project focused on the fascinating world of New York City's Yellow Taxi services.
-In the bustling streets of the city that never sleeps, these iconic taxis paint a vivid picture of the urban ebb and flow.
-We aim to illuminate the intricate dynamics of the NYC Yellow Taxi service and provide data-driven insights that could influence future operational, pricing, and technological decisions.
+The attached dataset contains a sample from the Yellow Taxi Trip Records Data Set provided by the TLC of NYC.

+With this dataset I will study has a lot of details like pick-up and drop-off times, locations, passenger counts, trip distances, and payment types.
+With this data, I will try to find patterns and trends that are not easy to see.

 ## Dataset
-The dataset we explore is the Yellow Taxi Trip Records, provided by the Taxi and Limousine Commission (TLC) of New York City.
-The data captures rich details such as pick-up and drop-off times, locations, passenger counts, trip distances, and payment types.
+The dataset I explore is the Yellow Taxi Trip Records, provided by the Taxi and Limousine Commission (TLC) of New York City.
+The data can be found [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) The data dictionary can be found [here](https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf)

 ## Methods Used
 - Data cleaning